jsgosnell/Starter_code/2020_BIO_2100_Quizzes/Quiz_6.md

 herbivory by an invasive species aphid.
-Scientists measure the number of damaged leaves along 10 m surveys in fields that have had no biocontrol (control) and those where parasitic wasps (Figure 1) or predatory ladybugs (Figure 2).
+Scientists measure the number of damaged leaves along 10 m surveys in fields that have had no biocontrol (control) and those where parasitic wasps (Figure 1) or predatory ladybugs (Figure 2) have been released.
 Data is available using

 ``` r
 damage <- read.csv("https://raw.githubusercontent.com/jsgosnell/CUNY-BioStats/master/datasets/damage.csv", header = T, stringsAsFactors = T)